What is a Cheek Implant for Men in NYC?

-Prior to the cheek implant procedure, your surgeon will help you choose a customizable implant that best suits your situation and desired look.
-Using a local anesthetic, tiny incisions (of only about 1 tenth of an inch) are made near the cheeks, under the eye, or most commonly, above the gum line.
+Before the cheek implant procedure, your surgeon will help you choose a customizable implant that best suits your situation and desired look.
+Using a local anesthetic, tiny incisions (of only about 1-tenth of an inch) are made near the cheeks, under the eye, or most commonly, above the gum line.
 From there, the implant is inserted into either the malar or sub-malar region depending on the goal of surgery.
 The incisions are closed up with sutures following the procedure’s completion.
 The full surgery may take anywhere from 1 to 2 hours.
-All implants require a confidential consultation with Dr. Steinbrech prior to surgery.
+All implants require a confidential consultation with Dr. Steinbrech before surgery.
 Each implant is created by Dr. Steinbrech’s team using medical-grade material that mimics the look and feel of natural bone.

 Who is a Good Candidate for Cheek Implant Surgery?

 The best candidates for cheek augmentation surgery are patients seeking correction of an indistinct or weak cheekbone structure.
 Cheek implants are often chosen because they offer dramatic yet subtle results.
 As men age, they lose natural volume in their cheeks and face which can create a “hollow” look.
 Synthetic cheek implants are also ideal for patients seeking to reverse undesirable facial contours due to genetics.
 Men in good health are typically good candidates for cheek implants, especially those looking to improve:

 - Deep nasolabial folds

 - Hollow cheeks